I

 lashups and controls the AIU.
 At the top of this web page is a list of

 what it does not do.
-Only works with the WTIU, does
+It only works with the WTIU, does

 not work with the WIU as the WIU/TIU combination already has radio